mastodon/documentation/content/en/entities/Tag.md

 ---
 title: Tag
-description: Represents a hashtag used within the content of a status.
+summary: Represents a hashtag used within the content of a status.
 menu:
   docs:
     parent: entities